docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 curl -i $(docker-machine ip node-1)/demo/hello
 ```

 Feel free to repeat this request a few more times.
 Once done, check the logs of any of the replicas and you'll notice that it received approximately one-fifth of the requests.
-No matter how many instances are running and with which frequency they change, swarm network will make sure that requests are load balanced across all currently running instances.
+No matter how many instances are running and with which frequency they change, Swarm networking will make sure that requests are load balanced across all currently running instances.

 *Docker Flow: Proxy* reconfiguration is not limited to a single *service path*.
 Multiple values can be divided by comma (*,*).
 For example, our service might expose multiple versions of the API.
 In such a case, an example `servicePath` label attached to the `go-demo`service could be as follows.